ACM40960/wildlife-species-recognition/README.md

 Training takes about 15 minutes on a laptop CPU.
 The dataset is included in the repo, so nothing else needs downloading.

-If you are running inside Codespaces or Docker, data loading stays in one process by default, because containers usually give you a very small `/dev/shm`.
-If yours is large you can speed things up with `--num-workers 2`.

 ## Results

 We tested on 233 images taken at camera locations that were left out of training.